 It is a massive information hub, that lists the details and contextual information of thousands upon thousands of different events, people and phenomena.

-It’s a free online encyclopaedia that has an amazing amount of information you can sometimes lose yourself in.
-But it remains low down on this list, because if you are a student, you need to be looking at websites that give more depth than this.
+It’s a free online encyclopedia that has an amazing amount of information you can sometimes lose yourself in.
+But it remains low down on this list because if you are a student, you need to be looking at websites that give more depth than this.

 Wikipedia is good to quickly understand something, but you if you need to get a firm understanding of something, you need to look somewhere else.